Skip to Main Content

 Among these emerging data sources is Connected Vehicle data, which, along with GPS data, is paired with contextual data points from road network data, census data, and physical counters to offer a full picture of how people move.

 Once filtered through a set of complex machine-learning-based algorithms, transportation data analytics can be used to analyze trips from the moment journeys begin to the moment they end, via any mode, on all roads and paths.
+They can even be used to monitor roadway conditions in real time.
 But not all transportation data is created equal, and not all data leads to powerful insights.

 StreetLight’s data sources have grown and adapted over time to take advantage of industry innovations while protecting privacy.